You might find the following frequently asked questions helpful.

 Each judge will score the entries based on the criteria detailed above and the weighting of the criteria will then be applied to create an overall score.
 These scores will be aggregated and averaged across the judging panel to get the final score for each entry.

 Here at Calor, we would like to give a little something back, by offering rural off-grid communities the chance to gain funding through the Calor Rural Community Fund (the “Fund”), for projects that will improve life within the local community.
-Projects with a value of up to £10,000 will be eligible to apply for a funding grant between £1,000 and £5,000 to support their chosen project.
+In 2019 projects with a value of up to £10,000 will be eligible to apply for a funding grant between £1,000 and £5,000 to support their chosen project.
 Projects supported by the Fund may include for example adult learning classes, new furniture for the village hall, or providing new equipment for youth clubs and other similar groups.
 Applications for funding are divided into three categories: £1,000, £2,500 and £5,000 and winners from each category are carefully selected following a three stage process: (1) organisations must first submit a proposal application and which will be screened by Calor to check that it has met the eligibility criteria, (2) the general public will vote for the application that they would like to see win a grant.
 Applications with the highest number of votes from each grant category at the end of the voting period will be deemed as finalists, and (3) the winners from each grant category will selected by an independent panel of judges with the highest score based on a number of criteria.

 The promoter of the Fund is Calor Gas Limited (the “Promoter”), registered in England and Wales under company number 303703, with its registered office at Athena House, Athena Drive, Tachbrook Park, Warwick, Warwickshire, CV34 6RL.